yt-project/yt/doc/source/visualizing/volume_rendering.rst

 ------

-Direct ray casting through a volume enables the generation of new types of visualizations and images describing a simulation.  ``yt`` now has the facility to generate volume renderings by a direct ray casting method.
+Direct ray casting through a volume enables the generation of new types of visualizations and images describing a simulation.  ``yt`` has the facility to generate volume renderings by a direct ray casting method.
 However, the ability to create volume renderings informed by analysis by other mechanisms -- for instance, halo location, angular momentum, spectral energy distributions --